 The seller wasn’t trying to be nefarious.
 He just had a good lawyer who used the purchase agreement to protect his client from future liabilities or claims against his company or him.

+An attorney is important in keeping an eye out for any of these kinds of loose ends.
 Maybe you’ve overlooked a tax or insurance liability.
 Perhaps you’ve forgotten a personal guarantee you made on a lease agreement.
 Due to confusion during the closing process, maybe you didn’t realize you owed one more month of expenses to a vendor.
 Or perhaps an employee has filed a harassment suit against one of your business managers.
 Whatever your particular “loose ends” are, you want to use the purchase agreement to tie them up.

 When your team is drafting up terms and conditions within the purchase agreement, you’ll need to build a list of liabilities that could come back to bite you after closing.
 Now don’t worry.
 If you have a powerhouse transition team, they’re going to help you.
 They’ll ask you directed questions to identify any recurring, existing, or upcoming problems in your company.
 In the meantime, you need to go ahead and dig through the closets to see if there are any skeletons in there.